java-sheets/java-sheets/runtime/README.md

 ### Scaling
 Since the *runtime* does not save any data and its state only consists of the active evaluations, it can be scaled horizontally to **thousands** of instances.

-It is important to keep the evaluations per instance fairly low, this reduces the amount of evaluations that are affected by crashes and helps not to overuse resources (such as processors and memory).
+It is important to keep the evaluations per instance fairly low to reduce the amount of evaluations that are affected by crashes and lower usage of system resources (such as processors and memory).

 ### Handling Crashes
-If the *runtime* crashes due to bad code being evaluated, it is taken out of the service discovery and will not receive any further requests from the *backend*.
+If the *runtime* crashes, it is taken out of the service discovery and will not receive any further requests from the *backend*.
 Current evaluations will time out and the backend can choose to retry them or report an error to the client.
 Given the deployment strategy, the instance may be recreated immediately afterwards and put back into the service discovery.

 ### Future Planning

 The current evaluation model is limited:
-- Code is restricted (in what libraries and methods to use) to prevent security issues and simulate a sandbox.
+- Code is restricted (in what libraries and methods it uses) to prevent security issues and simulate a sandbox.
 - Crashes of individual evaluations result in a crash of the entire instance, thus preempting all other evaluations.